 No Habits, No Productivity

+I usually ask clients who stop using FacileThings as their personal organization tool why they stopped using it (it is difficult to improve a product if you don’t know what the users think about it.)
 The answer usually has nothing to do with money, or even with the application itself.
-The most common answer is an “I love your app, it’s just that I couldn’t manage to build the habit of using it every day.”
-Others, like “Oh, I’ve been too busy lately,” show the same foundational problem (precisely when you are too busy is when you most need some support.)
+The most common answer is, “I love your app, it’s just that I couldn’t manage to build the habit of using it every day.”
+For others, the answer is, “Oh, I’ve been too busy lately,” a response that shows the same foundational problem (precisely when you are too busy is when you most need some support.)

 In the world of martial arts, a kata is a set of movements you practice repetitively, over and over again (usually within a group), with the aim of learning how to execute a certain technique in a natural way.
 The goal is to internalize the movement so you can execute it at the right time, adapting it to the circumstances, even without thinking about it.

 If you want to build the habits that lead you to be the master of your life and enjoy your time, you should deliberately practice these katas for personal productivity:

 - Constantly capture everything that grabs your attention.